Flutterwave/Node-v3/documentation/subaccount.md

 ## Create a subaccount

-This describes how to create a subaccount on Flutterwave
+This section describes how to create a subaccount.

 ```javascript
 const Flutterwave = require('flutterwave-node-v3');